rafaelsanchezbaez/BigData/practices/practice_1/practice_1.md

 ### Correlations
 Correlation is a statistical measure that expresses the extent to which two variables are linearly related (meaning they change together at a constant rate).
 It is a common tool for describing simple relationships without making a statement about cause and effect.
 If it is 0 to 1 it is a positive correlation, and 0 to -1 is negative the closer to 1 the stronger the correlation.
+The supported correlation methods are currently Pearson’s and Spearman’s correlation.
 ```scala
 package org.apache.spark.examples.mllib
 import org.apache.spark.{SparkConf, SparkContext}